The History of Sorrento's Community Health Centre

 In the provision of primary care, we were expected to see the frail elderly, people with chronic disease, Sorrento residents without a regular care provider, summer visitors, pregnant women, and their families, and people with addictions and mental health conditions.
 Theresa now has a patient roster of 1000, which is the most she can manage effectively.

-Our area population of 8,000 doubles in the summer when cottagers return and visitors arrive.
-Since 2019, we have secured locum physicians to come in and provide walk-in care available to respond to the many summer-time urgent care requests.
+Our area population of 10,000 doubles in the summer when cottagers return and visitors arrive.
+From 2019 to 2022, we secured locum physicians to come in and provide walk-in care available to respond to the many summer-time urgent care requests.
+We no longer have access to locum services.

 All in all, a good news story!